 Climate change financial risks have the focus of the Executive and the Board through the Risk & Investment Committee.
-The UK Chief Risk Officer is responsible the identification, monitoring and management of climate-related risks and opportunities.
+The UK Chief Risk and Compliance Officer is responsible for the identification, monitoring and management of climate-related risks and opportunities.
 These risks are managed through the existing risk management framework.
-A stress test was carried out in 2021 to consider the financial impacts of climate change on the open book of business and the results reported to the Risk & Investment Committee.
-Whilst the impacts are small currently, the Group recognises that climate change is a material long-term risk to the business.